Goeldi’s Monkey, Callimico goeldii

 Play is an important behavior in infants and young, serving as an exploratory and learning function.
 Adult Goeldi’s monkeys, however, rarely engage in playful pastime.

 After seven weeks, juvenile monkeys are capable of foraging on their own.
-Goeldi’s monkeys reach sexual maturity between 18 and 24 months, with females becoming sexually mature earlier than the males.
+Goeldi’s monkeys reach sexual maturity between 18 and 24 months, with females becoming sexually mature earlier than males.
 In captivity, the average age for sexual maturity in captivity is 57 weeks for females and 15 to 16 months for males.

 Goedli’s monkeys act as seed dispersers by depositing seeds from the fruit they eat throughout the forest.